SimonNoe/myotube-analyzer-app/Manual.md

 This manual contains installation instructions and intructions + guidelines for performing analyses with the Myotube Analyzer app.
 Technical details can be found in the publication about this app: (link)

 ## Installation
-1. Download and run the installer for your operating system (Mac or Windows)
+1. Download and run the installer
-1. Allow the installer to make changes (Only on Windows)
+1. Allow the installer to make changes
 1. Click 'Next'
 1. Choose the installation folder (This is where log files appear if you do not opt for a desktop shortcut)
 1. Install MATLAB runtime